crozone/SpectrePoC/README.md

 ### Building for older CPUs

-If the target CPU doesn't support the "rdtscp" instruction, then the macro "NORDTSCP" must be defined.
+Depending on the CPU, certain instructions will need to be disabled in order for the program to run correctly.

+The instructions in question are:

+#### rdtscp:

+Introduced with x86-64.
+All 32-bit only CPUs, including many Core 2 Duos, will need to disable this instruction.

-Build the project with the NORDTSCP cflag:
+To build the project without `rdtscp`, define the NORDTSCP cflag:

 `CFLAGS=-DNORDTSCP make`

-If the target CPU doesn't support the "clflush" instruction, then the macro "NOCLFLUSH" must be defined.
+#### mfence:
+Introduced with SSE2.
+Most CPUs pre-Pentium 4 will need to disable this instruction.

+To build the project without `mfence`, define the NOMFENCE cflag:

+`CFLAGS=-DNOMFENCE make`

+#### clflush
+Introduced with SSE2.
+Most CPUs pre-Pentium 4 will need to disable this instruction.

-Build the project with the NOCLFLUSH cflag:
+To build the project without `clflush`, define the NOCLFLUSH cflag:

 `CFLAGS=-DNOCLFLUSH make`

+To define multiple cflags, separate each cflag with an escaped space.
+For example:

+`CFLAGS=-DNORDTSCP\ DNOMFENCE\ DNOCLFLUSH make`

 ### Building it without using the Makefile